Addis Ababa’s 20th Edition of Great Ethiopian Run

-The 20th edition of the year 2020, Africa’s biggest annual mass-participation event must be experienced to be appreciated!
-Whether it takes you 36 minutes to dash round behind the elites or 2 hours to walk round, dancing and stopping for draft beer on the way, you are one of 44,000+ happy revelers redefining the streets of Addis Ababa on the most exciting day of the year.
+2020 sees the 20th edition of Africa’s biggest annual mass-participation event take place.
+The Great Ethiopian Run must be experienced to be appreciated, and we anticipate it to be extra special this year!
+Whether it takes you 36 minutes to dash round behind the elites or 2 hours to walk round, dancing and stopping for draft beer on the way, you are one of 45,000+ happy revelers redefining the streets of Addis Ababa on the most exciting day of the year.
 The Great Ethiopian 10k is a truly epic experience, year after year.

 Join our 10-day, 7-day or 4-day programme this November!
 Scroll down for details and prices.